oddbird/oddsite/content/2020/03/04/csswg.rst

 `custom CSS origins`_.
-Jen Simmons presented the proposal at a CSSWG "face-to-face" meeting, along with `supporting slides`_, and I'll write a more detailed article with details about the proposal soon.
+Jen Simmons presented the proposal at a CSSWG "face-to-face" meeting, along with `supporting slides`_.
+I'll write a more detailed article with details about the proposal soon.

 .. _custom CSS origins: https://github.com/w3c/csswg-drafts/issues/4470